staehlo/Regression_Models_Shiny_App/README.md

 ## Technology

-The app was build with R version 4.2.1 using RStudio 2022.07.0 Build 548.
+The app was built with R version 4.2.1 using RStudio 2022.07.0 Build 548.

 The following packages - and versions - were used: